-- B. This drawing is subject to change without notice. - C. QFN (Quad Flatpack No-Lead) Package configuration. - D. The package thermal pad must be soldered to the board for thermal and mechanical performance. - E. See the additional figure in the Product Data Sheet for details regarding the exposed thermal pad features and dimensions. - F. Falls within JEDEC MO-220.
+- B. This drawing is subject to change without notice. - C. Quad Flatpack, No-leads (QFN) package configuration.

+D. The package thermal pad must be soldered to the board for thermal and mechanical performance.

+E. See the additional figure in the Product Data Sheet for details regarding the exposed thermal pad features and dimensions.

-RHB (S-PVQFN-N32)
+F. Falls within JEDEC MO-220.

+RGZ (S-PVQFN-N48)